GreyCoder/TorrentTTP/README.rst

 File Transfer
 ---------------

-File transfer takes place in regularly sized pieces.
-This protocol will support the initial piece size of 512Kb which is the average suggested size for a piece in the Bit Torrent protocol for files as large as 10GB.
-This system intends to serve files larger than 10GB and testing will determine if a more optimal piece size exists.
+File transfer takes place in chunks.
+This protocol will support arbitrary piece sizes with the maximum piece size defined by the responding peer.

 HTTP
 #####